Thekla (wrestler): Oedo Tai / H.A.T.E (2024–2025)

+Sporadic appearances (2026–present)

+While signed to All Elite Wrestling, Thekla would continue to make appearances for Stardom through a working relationship.
+At Stardom American Dream 2026 on April 17, 2026, Theka returned to Stardom and attacked Taro Okada, continuing their feud.
+At Stardom The Conversion 2026 on June 20, Thekla once again tried to attack Okada before being ran off her Forbidden Door opponent Starlight Kid.
+At 2026 5 Star Grand Prix on July 18, Thekla, alongside Triangle of Madness stablemates Julia Hart and Skye Blue, defeated Dream Trine (Hina, Ami Sohrei, and Lady C) to win the Artist of Stardom Championship.

 All Elite Wrestling (2025–present)

 Thekla made her All Elite Wrestling (AEW) debut on 28 May 2025 episode of Dynamite, where she attacked Jamie Hayter.
 On 4 June at Collision: Fyter Fest, Thekla made her in-ring debut, defeating Lady Frost.
 On 12 July at All In, Thekla participated in the women's Casino Gauntlet match, but failed to win.
 On the following episode of Dynamite, Thekla aligned herself with Julia Hart and Skye Blue after the duo helped her win a $100K four-way match.
 The trio would go by the name of "Triangle of Madness".
 At All Out on September 20, Thekla competed in a four-way match for the AEW Women's World Championship, but failed to win.
 On October 18 at WrestleDream, Thekla was defeated by Jamie Hayter, suffering her first singles loss in AEW.
 On November 12 at Blood & Guts, Triangle of Madness competed in the first ever women's Blood and Guts match, where their team was victorious.

+On the January 28, 2026 episode of Dynamite, Thekla unsuccessfully challenged Kris Statlander for the Women's World Championship.
+On the February 11 episode of Dynamite, Thekla defeated Statlander in a strap match to become the AEW Women's World Champion, marking her first world championship in her career.
+At Revolution on March 15, Thekla retained her title against Statlander in a two out of three falls match, winning 2-1.
+On April 12 at Dynasty, Thekla successfully defended her title against Jamie Hayter.
+At Double or Nothing on May 24, Theka successfully defended her title in a four-way match against Hayter, Statlander, and Hikaru Shida.
+At Forbidden Door on June 28, Thekla successfully defended her title against World Wonder Ring Stardom's Starlight Kid.
+At Redemption on July 26, Thekla lost her title to Willow Nightingale, ending her reign at 165 days.